Ashoknagar, Madhya Pradesh: Thubonji Sidhdha Kshetra

 Other temples are also worth being seen.

 Museum – Some ancient idols are kept there, among them a standing 12 feet high idol.

 Employment

 In Ashoknagar, the occupation of the people is mostly agricultural.
 People are associated with grain merchandising.
 Textiles business is also very active.
 In recent times, Commodity Exchange Market has also grown along with logistic business.

-Ashok Nagar is famous for its market which includes textiles, Automobiles, Utensils, Cement works, Groceries, Gold and Ornaments and almost all other things.
+Ashoknagar is famous for its market which includes textiles, automobiles, utensils, cement works, groceries, gold and ornaments and almost all other things.

 It is a business hub, people from all around the division come over here for the trade.

 Transport

 Ashoknagar has road and rail connections to the main cities of the state and nation.
 Ashoknagar railway station is the part of Kota-Bina railway section of West Central Railway.
 The nearest airports to Ashoknagar are Bhopal Airport and Gwalior Airport.

 The roads inside the city are however quite wide, but are not in good paved condition.

 Thus, during rainy seasons there is a chance of lot of accidents occurring.

 A major issue is of the dust on the city's roads, it is such that there is a great chance of spreading diseases like severe cough and a lot more dust causing diseases.

 Ashoknagar is situated on the state highway 20 (SH 20) with local connections to Guna, SH 10 to Vidisha and Shivpuri and connections on to Indore, Bhopal and Gwalior.

 SH 20 as GUNA-ISHAGARH road towards north, is about 3 km inside the city, while SH 19 is about a single km at thobon/Chanderii road.

 Rather than this, There are some shorter city roads are also has links to nearer villages and towns, such as Pachaadi Kheda Road, Mohri road, Aron road, Kolua road, Pawargarh road, Kabira road etc.

 Ashoknagar is 44 km from the NH-3 Agra Bombay highway and one hour drive away from the NH-76.